overhide/overhide-bitcoin/README.md

 1. `npm install --global --production windows-build-tools`
 1. `npm install --no-optional` -- bring in dependencies
 1. copy *./.npmrc.sample* to *./npmrc.dev*
-1. edit *./.npmrc.dev* and set "ETHERSCAN_KEY" to your https://etherscan.io API key
+1. edit *./.npmrc.dev*, but the defaults are mostly OK
 1. `npm run compose-dev` -- build and start *overhide-bitcoin* Docker container
 1. jump to "First Time DB Setup" section for the first-time DB setup
 1. jump to "Database Evolutions" section, especially the "For Docker" subsection
-1. your *oh-eth* container failed since your DB wasn't setup--now it is--find your *oh-eth* container name: `docker ps -a`; look for *oh-eth* with an "Exited" status.
+1. your *oh-btc* container failed since your DB wasn't setup--now it is--find your *oh-btc* container name: `docker ps -a`; look for *oh-btc* with an "Exited" status.
 1. `npm test` -- run tests against above
-1. `npm run set-auth` -- add user to authenticate against service
 1. `point browser at http://editor.swagger.io/?url=http://localhost:8080/swagger.json` -- to use the API

 From now on you'll need to use the following commands to stop/restart things: